Complete Guide & Document Checklist

 What is this?

 Every partner needs a PAN.
-A partnership is a group of individuals coming together - the government tracks each person separately for tax purposes, even though you'll also get a firm PAN later.
+The partnership is a group of individuals - the government tracks each person separately for tax purposes, so each partner's PAN is required.

 How to get it

 Each partner provides a clear photo of their PAN card.
-If any partner doesn't have PAN, apply at incometax.gov.in - takes about 2 weeks.
-Foreign partners use passport instead.
+Foreign partners: passport is accepted in lieu of PAN.

 Common Issues